-That final example is what we call Congruent Communication: When your words, tonality, and body language are completely aligned behind a singular message.
+That final example is what we call Congruent Communication: When your communication skills allow your words, tonality, and body language to be completely aligned behind a singular message.
 Congruent Communication allows you to much more effectively deliver your message, dramatically reduces the likelihood it’ll be misunderstood, and subconsciously builds massive trust with those you interact with.

 You Know What They Say About Assumptions …